Incoming Goods Inspection

 Testing procedure:

 Students will perform an (online) examination with Multiple-choice questions.
-A laptop or tabled is with WiFi internet connection is needed to complete this examination.
+A laptop or tablet or even smartphone with (WiFi) internet connection is needed to complete this examination.

 Grading procedure: